Hello, and welcome to this Android development tutorial. This is part one on how to make a file manager application.

 This file manager will enable us to search through directories and files and different file types.
 We’ll be adding features and improving the UI and so on.
-While the project loads, we can say that this project will be very, very interesting because we will learn how to use ListViews which are kind of scrolling views in which we will display all your files, and folders, and all that kind of stuff.
-We will use also Java logic and mainly everything will be done in Java or in XML.
+While the project loads, we can say that this project will be very, very interesting because we will learn how to use ListViews which are kind of scrolling views in which we will display all your files, folders, and all that kind of stuff.
+We will also use Java logic and mainly everything will be done in Java or in XML.

 We will uncheck this if you have them checked and then we will click on okay.